LoginRadius/docs/content/references/api/b2b-identity/index.md

 ## Update Status of Organization

-This API is used to update the status of an organization.
+Updates the status of an organization.

 ### Endpoint